rafaelmedeirosjob/influe/README.md

 In backlog:
 - 🛡️ Protect API Routes for admins only
 - 🌐 OAuth Provider (Social login with instagram & twitter)
-- 🔐 Protect Server Actions for admins only
-- 👑 Render content for admins using RoleGate component
 - 💻 Dashboard with metrics for influencers
 - 💻 Sugestions posts with AI
 - 💻 CRUD proposals